 Worksheet B11.
-The number of internal applicants with disabilities who applied at the SES equivalent level was 1 and none were selected.
-The number of internal applicants with disabilities who applied at the GS-15 equivalent level was 4 applicants, and 1 were selected.
-The number of applicants who applied at the GS-14 equivalent level was 7, none were selected.
-The number of applicants who applied at the GS-13 equivalent level was 0.
+The number of internal applicants with disabilities who applied at the SES equivalent level was 1, none were selected.
+The number of internal applicants with disabilities who applied at the GS-15 equivalent level was 0.
+The number of applicants who applied at the GS-14 equivalent level was 11, none were selected.
+The number of applicants who applied at the GS-13 equivalent level was 22, none were selected.
 We currently utilize USAJobs for our application process and we will provide data as it is available based upon applicant provided responses.

-2. Does your agency have a trigger involving PWTD among the qualified internal applicants and/or selectees for promotions to the senior grade levels?
+Does your agency have a trigger involving PWTD among the qualified internal applicants and/or selectees for promotions to the senior grade levels?
 (The appropriate benchmarks are the relevant applicant pool for qualified internal applicants and the qualified applicant pool for selectees.)
 For non-GS pay plans, please use the approximate senior grade levels.
 If "yes", describe the trigger(s) in the text box.
 Select "n/a" if the applicant data is not available for your agency, and describe your plan to provide the data in the text box.